Julcatan/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/91682586/151058133-77c516be-963e-4bd4-a65e-c2f435c81072.png)
 Lot 2

-The result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is above our significance level.
+For Lot 2 the result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is above our significance level.
 Therefore, we have sufficient evidence to state that the two means are _**statistically similar**._

 ![image](https://user-images.githubusercontent.com/91682586/151058277-f4e6135f-40af-4722-8cf3-ca1d58bbf7d9.png)
 Lot 3

-The result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is below our significance level.
+For Lot 3 the result of the test shows, assuming our significance level is the common 0.05 percent, that our p-value is below our significance level.
 Therefore, we have sufficient evidence to state that the two means are _**not statistically similar**._

 ---
+## Study Design: MechaCar vs Competition